-(F) The Applicant, Owner or Operator must provide financial assurance in an amount at least equal to the 125% of the amount of the demolition and removal contractor cost estimate minus the reasonable salvage value of the WECS components, in the form a surety bond, irrevocable letter of credit or other security reasonably acceptable to the Building Commissioner.
-No such surety bond or irrevocable letter of credit shall be released until the WECS is properly decommissioned in accordance with the Decommissioning Plan, as determined by the Building Commissioner.
+(A) The Applicant, Owner or Operator must provide financial assurance in an amount at least equal to 125% of the amount of the demolition and removal contractor cost estimate in the form of an irrevocable letter of credit reasonably acceptable to the Building Commissioner.
+No irrevocable letter of credit shall be released until the WECS is properly decommissioned in accordance with the Decommissioning Plan, as determined by the Building Commissioner.